 Groups also undertake a variety of other activities such as newsletters, bus tours, flora and fauna field days, working bees, community weed and pest animal days, preparing actions plans and training days.

 Read the latest Landcare Report Card for our region

-The Landcare newsletter has undergone a make-over and a new identity!
-Now known as the North Central Chat, the Landcare team will continue to keep you up-to-date with all the latest Landcare news in the north central Victoria region
+The Landcare newsletter, known as the North Central Chat, will continue to keep you up-to-date with all the latest Landcare news in the north central Victoria region.